-The proposed Lodging House and Rental Dwelling Unit By-law creates four classifications of rental accommodations requiring a licence.
-A Small Rental Dwelling Unit containing no more than four bedrooms - to create a registry of rental units within the City with an application form for a nominal fee of \$75 and a \$50 renewal fee.
-Similarly, Large Rental Dwelling Units with five or more bedrooms, used as a single housekeeping unit, will be required to apply for a licence with an initial fee of \$75 and a \$50 renewal fee, and a potential inspection fee.
-Lodging Houses with five or more bedrooms are regulated by both Zoning and Licensing in the case where the bedrooms are rented individually and will require an application form and inspection with an initial fee of \$250 for a 'Small Lodging House' with 5 to 10 bedrooms and \$400 for a 'Large Lodging House' with 11 to 30 bedrooms.
+Regulations in a new Business Licensing By-Law are intended to ensure basic fire safety requirements are met for those rental dwelling units with four bedrooms (Small Rental Dwelling Units) and to create a registry of rental units within the City with an application form for a nominal fee of approximately \$75 and a \$50 renewal fee.
+Similarly, Large Rental Dwelling Units with five or more bedrooms, used as a single housekeeping unit, will be required to apply for a license with an initial fee of \$75 and a \$50 renewal fee, and a potential inspection fee.
+Lodging Houses with five or more bedrooms are regulated by both Zoning and Licensing in the case where the bedrooms are rented individually and will require an application form and inspection with an initial fee of approximately \$400 for a 'Large Lodging House' with 11 to 30 bedrooms.
 Annual renewal fees of \$175 and \$200 respectively, are proposed in the draft Business Licensing By-law.
-Inspections carried out by Fire Services and Building Services Division staff.
-The above fees are based on staff's review of lodging House and rental dwelling unit by-laws from Kingston, Waterloo, Guelph and London.
+Inspections will be carried out by Fire Services and Building Division staff.